How To Select Good Translation Partners?

 - Payment term;

-- The ability to work with CAT tools/QA tool/other systems required by you;
+- The ability to work with CAT tools/QA tools/other systems required by you;

 - Their willingness to support other specific requirements from your company.